Akanksha-Singhal/ABC/Strings/String Parsing/String to Integer (atoi).md

 * A valid number can be split up into these components (in order):
 	1. Read in and ignore any leading whitespace.
-		* An integer can be split up into these components (in order):
-			1. (Optional) A sign character (either '+' or '-').
-			2. One or more digits.

 	2. Check if the next character (if not already at the end of the string) is '-' or '+'.
 			1. Read this character in if it is either.